-Last March 5, food experts from various fields speaking at the “Future of Food” talk hosted by the American Museum of Natural History (AMNH) all agreed to have genetically modified foods labeled–if they had their way.
-Three days later, Whole Foods Market, the grocery chain, had its way.
-It became the first retailer in the United States to require labeling of all genetically modified foods sold in its stores. http://www.nytimes.com/2013/03/09/business/grocery-chain-to-require-labels-for-genetically-modified-food.html?_r=0
+Three days later, Whole Foods Market, the grocery chain selling mostly organic foods, had its way.
+It became the first retailer in the United States to require labeling of all genetically modified foods sold in its stores, as reported by the NYTimes.

-The experts at the AMNH consisted of plant geneticist Paul Gepts, ethicist Paul Wolpe and intellectual property lawyer Rochelle Dreyfuss with Frederick Kaufman, author of “Bet the Farm,” as moderator.
-The talk was in conjunction with the museum’s one-of-a-kind exhibition, “Our Global Kitchen: Food, Nature, Culture.” (http://www.amnh.org/learn-teach/adults/exhibition-related-programs/the-future-of-food)
+The meetup was clearly prompted by Whole Foods Market’s new store policy.
+The speakers were plant geneticist Paul Gepts, ethicist Paul Wolpe and intellectual property lawyer Rochelle Dreyfuss with Frederick Kaufman, author of “Bet the Farm,” as moderator.
+The talk was in conjunction with the museum’s one-of-a-kind exhibition, “Our Global Kitchen: Food, Nature, Culture.”

 Gene-modified food has become one of the most hotly contested issues of our time.
-There are so many gray areas that everyone in the panel also think there should be further evaluation–not just about the genetic engineering of crops, but also of animals using “modern biotechnology” and “gene technology”.
+There are so many gray areas that everyone in the panel also think there should be further evaluation–not just about the genetic engineering of crops, but also how animals are used for “modern biotechnology” and “gene technology” purposes.

-In differentiating our food sources, Gepts points out how meats may be derived from animals that were fed genetically engineered crops, such as corn, but the animals themselves may not be genetically engineered.
+The need for genetically modified labeling is for people to understand where they’re food is coming from.
+Gepts raised some points for the audience who were not aware how meats may be derived from animals that were fed genetically engineered crops, such as corn, but that the animals themselves may not be genetically engineered.

-Dairy products, on the other hand, may reportedly use bovine growth hormone to increase lactation dairy cows or use genetically engineered rennet to produce cheese.
-There are snack foods that are said to contain or are derived from corn, cotton, soybean or canola.
+Dairy products may use bovine growth hormone to increase lactation dairy cows or use genetically engineered rennet to produce cheese.
+There are snack foods that contain or are derived from corn, cotton, soybean or canola.

-Gepts says most fruits and vegetables are not genetically engineered, except for papayas where production in Hawaii is said to be partly genetically engineered to resist a plant virus.
+Gepts said papaya production in Hawaii is partly genetically engineered to resist a plant virus.

-Gene-modified food may cause some health issues, if “diseases are created” as a result of it, not to mention how modification can introduce allergies.
+The need for labeling gene-modified foods relates to our health and well-being, if “diseases are created” as a result of it, not to mention how modification can introduce allergies.
 Combining peanuts with tomatoes can cause a problem if one is, Wolpe says, allergic to one or the other.

-It’s what Kaufman called the “wall” between food activists and scientists and what Dreyfuss thinks will make her a mediator to an issue that is going to breed all sorts of reactions and intense debates for sometime to come, especially when other First World countries already have gene-modified food labeled.
+There’s what Kaufman called the “wall” between food activists and scientists that may need to be knocked down and what Dreyfuss thinks will make her a mediator to an issue that is going to breed all sorts of reactions and intense debates for sometime to come, especially when other First World countries already have gene-modified food labeled.